Musicians and scientists survey results

 - I currently work as a scientist

-I chose these answers to define the roles because they were the answers that indicated a personal choice to actively pursue either music or science.
+I chose these answers to define the roles in the survey results because they were the answers that indicated a personal choice to actively pursue either music or science.
 Many participants who selected that they had received “formal music training” also indicated that they “used to play” an instrument, but not currently played one, suggesting that they had had lessons as a child, but no longer practiced.
 These were not considered “musician” unless they also selected that they either still played, or had studied music for a degree.

 Musicians and Scientists overlapped quite a bit.
 Of course, participation in this survey was voluntary, and people were much more likely to take it if they indeed had an interest in music, science, or both.